GeorgeWeb/syclref/_api-docs/range.h/cl%253A%253Asycl%253A%253Arange%253C 3 %253E/functions/range/index.md

   * size_t dim2

+   The size of the first dimension.
 The size of the second dimension.

   * size_t dim3

+   The size of the first dimension.
+The size of the second dimension.
 The size of the third dimension.

-   **Returns:**
+   **Returns:** dim1The size of the first dimension. dim2The size of the second dimension. dim3The size of the third dimension.

 ---